-Whether it’s commercial plumbing or residential plumbing, keeping clean pipes should be your number 1 priority.
-Clogged pipes can lead to slow draining damage and line breaks.
+Whether it’s commercial plumbing or residential plumbing, keeping clean pipes by drain cleaning should be your number 1 priority.
+Clogged pipes due to stubborn clogs can lead to slow draining damage and line breaks.
 And that’s why you need to address these issues immediately.
-So if you are experiencing clogged pipe problems, then you have two options: hydro-jetting or snaking.
+So if you are experiencing clogged pipe or sewer line problems, then you have two options: hydro-jetting vs snaking.

 What Is Hydro Jetting?

-Hydro-jetting is a cleaning solution for drain and sewer pipes.
-It is basically a high-pressure hose that has a nozzle affixed on the end.
-The water comes from the nozzle which is usually pressurized to at least 3000 PSI.
+Hydro-jetting is a drain cleaning solution for drain and sewer pipes.
+It is basically a high-pressure hose, that has a nozzle affixed on the end.
+The highly pressurized water comes from the nozzle which is usually pressurized to at least 3000 PSI.